HaoZeke/grimoire/src/content/security/encfsLock.md

 [Bash](https://www.gnu.org/software/bash/)

 :  This is needed for the shell substitutions in the shell script.
-Usually found almost everywhere.
+Found almost everywhere.

 [EncFS](https://github.com/vgough/encfs)